Get started with insider risk management

 These role groups are currently not supported on Privileged Identity Management (PIM).
 To learn more about PIM, see Assign Azure AD roles in Privileged Identity Management.

-Add users to an insider risk management role group
+Add users to the Insider Risk Management role group

-Complete the following steps to add users to an insider risk management role group:
+Complete the following steps to add users to this role group:

 Sign into Microsoft Purview compliance portal using credentials for an admin account in your Microsoft 365 organization.

-Select Add and then select the checkbox for all users you want to add to the role group.
+Select the Choose users tab, then select the checkbox for all users you want to add to the role group.

 Select Save to add the users to the role group.
-Select Close to complete the steps.
+Select Done to complete the steps.

 Step 2 (required): Enable the Microsoft 365 audit log